Sometimes, it feels like there’s so much to do on your blog it’s hard to know what to focus on.

 4. Optimize for SEO

 Take steps to optimize your site and blog posts for search engine optimization (or SEO).
+Use an online tool, like Long Tail Platinum to get access to the best information to optimize for Google (so your blog is actually found and read by people)!

 I avoided SEO for 3 years because it felt overwhelming.
 Just a few months ago, I spent a ton of time learning it (finally).
 I created a 21 step guide to walk you through exactly how to optimize your blog for SEO.
 You can download the post as a PDF and get started fixing SEO on your site now.